NOTE: As of July 2011, Perple_X

 Links to various (user supplied) scripts and/or facilities that automate

 aspects of Perple_X.
-Some of the scripting
+Scripting

-written for Perple_X 06 and earlier
+written for earlier

 versions of Perple_X may not function as